simonw/llm/docs/usage.md

 You can use `--system '...'` to set a system prompt.

-    llm 'SQL to calculate total sales by month' -s \
+    llm 'SQL to calculate total sales by month' \
       --system 'You are an exaggerated sentient cheesecake that knows SQL and talks about cheesecake a lot'

 This is useful for piping content to standard input, for example:

     curl -s 'https://simonwillison.net/2023/May/15/per-interpreter-gils/' | \
-      llm --system 'Suggest topics for this post as a JSON array' --stream
+      llm --system 'Suggest topics for this post as a JSON array'